NDelventhal/InsolvencyAnnouncementsGer/README.md

 ```

 Returns scraped search results for all insolvency announcements of the register types 'HRA' and 'HRB' from the specified date ('date_from') in the form day-month-year (DD.MM.YYYY) in the state Berlin.
 The unlimited search (search_type = "unlimited") is limited to data released within the last two weeks.
 Returns search results according to entered arguments, search arguments may be defined with the help of ia.insol_proc_scrprep().
-Returns pd.DataFrame containing scraped content in case of findings.
+Returns pandas.DataFrame containing scraped content in case of findings.
 Data columns contain the scrape date, the selected registry type, the URL of the scraped announcement, the scraped hyperlink information for each observation and optional the scraped website content of the announcement.

 ```python
 ia.insol_proc_scrpar(df, url = "url", scraped_html= "", convert_html_to_text = True, register_type = False):
 ```
 Parses the scraped insolvency proceedings annoucements, the pd.DataFrame output from insol_proc_scr() or insol_proc_scrprep().
-Returns the  input pd.DataFrame with appended columns listing for each announcement as variables the corresponding insolvency court, the insolvency court abbreviation, the court file number, the name or firm name of the debtor, the domicile of the debtor, the subject of the annoucement, the registration court, the identified register type (optional), the register number, the German state abbreviation, the date, timestamp and the scraped_text (optional)
+Returns the input pandas.DataFrame with appended columns listing for each announcement as variables the corresponding insolvency court, the insolvency court abbreviation, the court file number, the name or firm name of the debtor, the domicile of the debtor, the subject of the annoucement, the registration court, the identified register type (optional), the register number, the German state abbreviation, the date, timestamp and the scraped_text (optional)

 ```python
 ia.update_url(url)